Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Fused Computation and Communication

-\paragraph{API latency:} An obvious overhead of having GPU threads issue networking transactions is the latency overhead of the APIs.
+\emph{API Latency:} An obvious overhead of having GPU threads initiate networking transactions is the latency of issuing the APIs.
 The impact of this overhead is limited as the communication is only triggered once per slice.
-However, there are other book-keeping operations which need to be performed which adds additional overhead.
-Every WG has to set its corresponding \emph{WG\_Done} flag in order to synchronize communication.
-Further, additional logic must determine the logical WG identifiers executed by the persistent WGs in-accordance with the communication-aware scheduling.
+However, there are other book-keeping operations (e.g., setting \emph{WG\_Done} flags) which need to be performed which adds additional overhead.

-\paragraph{Occupancy:} ROC\_SHMEM~\cite{rocshmem_ppopp} uses \emph{local data store}~\cite{cdna_whitepaper} (LDS) to store WG communication contexts for faster access, reducing the amount of available LDS for the application and subsequently limiting kernel occupancy.
-Similarly, invoking ROC\_SHMEM API calls consume GPU registers which otherwise would have been used by the application.
+\emph{Occupancy:} Invoking ROC\_SHMEM API calls consume GPU registers which otherwise would have been used by the application.
 Reduced register availability can result in lower occupancy or increased register spilling, impacting performance.
-Embedding operations do not use any LDS, so LDS usage does not impact its occupancy, but reduced register availability causes our fused kernel implementation to achieve 12.5\% lower occupancy compared to original embedding pooling (\emph{EmbeddingBag\_updateOutputKernel\_sum\_mean}) kernel.
+Our fused \emph{embedding + All-to-All} kernel achieves 12.5\% lower occupancy compared to the original embedding pooling kernel.
 Despite lower occupancy, our approach achieves better performance as shown in Section~\ref{sec:eval}.

-\paragraph{Inter-WG synchronization:} In our approach, communication is triggered once for every slice of data.
+\emph{Inter-WG Synchronization:} In our approach, communication is triggered once for every slice of data.
 Since multiple WGs could be computing an individual slice, inter-WG synchronization is required.
-Our implementation does not use inter-WG barrier and instead cross-lane operations~\cite{crosslane_op} reduce the \emph{WG\_Done} bitmask to ensure only the last completing WGs issue the remote communication.
+Our implementation does not use inter-WG barrier instructions, but rather uses cross-lane operations~\cite{crosslane_op} to reduce the \emph{WG\_Done} bitmask and ensure only the last completing WG per slice issues the remote communication.

-\paragraph{Software integration:} Existing GPU-initiated networking libraries~\cite{rocshmem_web, nvshmem_web} use OpenSHMEM~\cite{openshmem} programming model and subsequently require a symmetric heap to be allocated across all participating GPUs.
-The source and destination buffers used for GPU-initiated communication must be allocated within the symmetric heap.
-Allocating buffers within this heap requires a library-specific memory allocator (e.g., \emph{roc\_shmem\_malloc()} for ROC\_SHMEM).
-Integrating GPU-initiated networking within existing ML frameworks will require custom memory allocators~\cite{customAlloc_py} to allocate tensors on symmetric memory.
-Note that the benefits of GPU-initiated networking are not dependent on OpenSHMEM semantics and the libraries can be extended to use existing GPU memory allocators.
-The tensors can then be registered with NICs using dedicated API calls.